lucacozzuto/elixir_NF/docs/second.rst

 Linux containers
 ===========================
-This pipeline needs tools that are stored within a linux container.
+This pipeline needs tools that are stored within linux containers.
+In particular we will use images for `Bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`__, `FastQC <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`__ and `multiQC <https://multiqc.info/>`__ that are retrieved from `Biocontainers <https://biocontainers.pro/>`__.
 For this we need to tell Nextflow which is the right container engine.
 We can do this by using the Nextflow parameter ``-with-docker``.

 Nextflow supports many more container engines like Singularity, Shifter, Podman and Charliecloud.